kimmo1019/Roundtrip/README.md

 ## Further Application

 Roundtrip can be used for a general-purpose density estimation.
-Besides that, Roundtrip has various downstream applications including
+Besides that, Roundtrip has various downstream applications including but not limited to

 - unsupervised learning
 - likelihood-free Bayesian inference
 - sequential Markov chain Monte Carlo (MCMC)

 For an example, we modified Roundtrip and it then became a unsupervised learning model, one can refer to our [paper](https://www.biorxiv.org/content/10.1101/2020.08.17.254730v1.abstract) accepted by *Nature Machine Intelligence*.